-Cappadocia is located in the east of the country in a region called Anatolia.
-It is a few hundred kilometres from the border with Syria.
+Cappadocia is located in the east of the country in a region called Anatolia, which is a few hundred kilometres from the border with Syria.

-The main advantage in going in the summer months over spring, autumn or winter is that the weather is more stable and therefore, it is easier to guarantee a hot air balloon flight.
+The main advantage in going in the summer months is that the weather is more stable and therefore, it is easier to guarantee a hot air balloon flight.
 If the winds are too high, the balloons cannot fly.

 Where to stay in Cappadocia?

 Well, it is a missed opportunity to not stay in a cave hotel whilst in Cappadocia.
 I’ve written more on this further down and included suggestions of some of the best hotels to pick from.
 I stayed at the Sultan Cave Suites which I highly recommend as one of the best luxury cave hotels in Cappadocia.